wp-plugins/amr-users/readme.txt

 Note 2: If you are thinking of using this to extract and report on S2member data, please read http://wpusersplugin.com/3086/user-lists-and-filtering-with-s2member-fields/ and be wary of using multi option fields.
 See also http://wpusersplugin.com/?s=s2member for other info.

 == Changelog ==
+= Version 3.19 =
+*   replaced help links to http:// with https://
+*   fixed problem where wordpress was grabbing searches on homepage before the plugin could deal with the form
+*   spaced out admin reset buttons a bit more to avoid accidental pressing

 = Version 3.18 =
 *  fix stripslashes that were added to deal with apostrophes in filtered values had to become 'deep' to cope with multiple choices for input selection. (eg: checkboxes)